Lavender

 Lavender for Panic Disorder

 Lavender, scientifically known as Lavandula angustifolia, is a popular herb that has been used for centuries to promote relaxation and reduce anxiety.
-It is commonly used in aromatherapy, as an essential oil, and in herbal teas.
+It is commonly used in aromatherapy, as well as in teas, oils, and supplements.

-For individuals suffering from panic disorder, lavender may offer some relief due to its calming properties.
-Research has shown that the scent of lavender can help reduce feelings of anxiety and stress, making it a potential natural remedy for panic attacks.
+For individuals with panic disorder, lavender may offer some relief from symptoms such as intense fear, rapid heartbeat, sweating, and shortness of breath.
+Research suggests that the scent of lavender can help calm the nervous system and reduce feelings of anxiety and stress.

-One study published in the Journal of Alternative and Complementary Medicine found that inhaling lavender essential oil significantly reduced anxiety levels in participants with generalized anxiety disorder.
-Another study in the Journal of the Medical Association of Thailand reported that lavender oil inhalation reduced the frequency and severity of panic attacks in individuals with panic disorder.
+One study published in the Journal of Alternative and Complementary Medicine found that inhaling lavender essential oil for 15 minutes significantly reduced anxiety levels in participants with generalized anxiety disorder.
+Another study in the Journal of the Medical Association of Thailand showed that lavender oil inhalation could reduce the severity of anxiety symptoms in patients awaiting dental treatment.

 Supplements for Panic Disorder